fisher-alice/johnny-five-wiki/ESC.md

 {
   id: A user definable id value.
 Defaults to a generated uid
   pin: The pin address that the ESC is attached to
-  range: The range of motion in speed.
-Defaults to [0, 180]
+  range: The range of speed as percent.
+Defaults to [0, 100]
-  history: An array containing records of each movement
-  interval: A reference to the current interval, if one exists
-  last: The last movement record.
-READONLY
   speed: The last/current speed.
 READONLY
 }
 ```